 OPG uses best practices as the foundation for predictable and efficient project delivery.
 It focuses on delivering on time and on budget to the highest quality standards while ensuring the safety of all personnel involved.

 - Produces over 18 per cent of Ontario’s electricity from the Darlington Nuclear Generating Station alone, and about 35 per cent between the Darlington and Pickering nuclear generating stations combined;

 - Darlington Nuclear has achieved seven consecutive years of the highest possible safety rating;

-- Darlington’s outstanding performance ranks among the top nuclear stations in the world and was internationally recognized in 2012;
+- Darlington’s outstanding performance ranks among the top nuclear stations in the world and is internationally recognized;

 - Successfully placed Pickering Units 2 and 3 in a safe shutdown state;

-- Recognized as an industry leader in Fukushima response launching over a dozen projects to further strengthen plant and public safety;
+- Recognized as an industry leader in responding to the Fukushima nuclear disaster, launching over a dozen projects to further strengthen plant and public safety;

-- Strong waste management record - after thousands of shipments and millions of kilometers transported, not a single gram of radioactive material has ever been released to the environment.
+- Strong waste management record – after thousands of shipments and millions of kilometers transported, not a single gram of radioactive material has ever been released to the environment; and

-- Successfully established hydroelectric development partnerships with Moose Cree First and Lac Seul First Nation, and the Taykwa Tagamou Nation;
+- Successfully established hydroelectric development partnerships with the Moose Cree First Nation, the Lac Seul First Nation, and the Taykwa Tagamou Nation;

 OPG at a glance

 - Ontario’s low-cost electricity generator;

 - 99 percent of electricity generated with virtually no smog or carbon emissions;

 - Workplace safety performance consistently one of the best among Canadian electrical utilities;